maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 #### Breakpoints

-Based on [StatCounter Global Stats][Stats] for North America over the last three months, it looks like there are five sizes we should define.
+Based on [StatCounter Global Stats][Stats] for North America over a three month period, it looks like there are five sizes we will need to address.
 Rather than use device names let's use generic names like: xs (extra small), s (small), m (medium), l (large), and xl (extra large).
 FYI - The breakpoints we define here will serve as a starting point, we can always change numbers or add/remove sizes (xxs, xxl, etc.) when user needs dictate that we should.

 Here is the mapping I'm thinking of: